AFOSS-DC

 Context

-The increasing distance to the coast of future offshore wind farms and the energy losses inherent in this configuration make high voltage direct current (HVDC) an alternative and competitive solution.
-The design of floating substations operating with this technology raises a number of issues requiring R&D. These include defining the electrical components for HVDC applications in terms of weight, volume and sensitivity to float motion, as well as estimating the typical movements and vibrations of the structure.
-It will be crucial to design the HVDC dynamic cable and its connection system.
-A methodology will have to be defined regarding cyber security issues specific to floating offshore substations.
-In addition, the qualification process and the specifications of the required test infrastructure will have to be clarified.
+The increasing distance of future offshore wind farms from the coast, combined with the energy losses inherent in this type of installation, make high-voltage direct current (HVDC) a competitive alternative.
+The design of floating electrical substations operating with this technology raises a number of issues that require R&D work.
+It is necessary to define the electrical components for HVDC applications in terms of weight, volume and sensitivity to the movement of the floater, whilst estimating the typical movements and vibrations of the structure.
+It is crucial to correctly design the HVDC dynamic cable and its connection system.

 Objective